 La Rosa Implements Final Offer to Deliver Transparency in Real Estate Transactions

-CELEBRATION, FLORIDA, UNITED STATES, December 5, 2023 /EINPresswire.com/ -- La Rosa Holdings Corp.
+Celebration, FL, Dec.
+05, 2023 (GLOBE NEWSWIRE) -- La Rosa Holdings Corp.
 (NASDAQ: LRHC) (“La Rosa” or the “Company”), a holding company for five agent-centric, technology-integrated, cloud-based, multi-service real estate segments, and Final Offer, a consumer-facing offer management and negotiation platform driven by agents, today announced a strategic partnership to provide La Rosa’s agents with a more transparent offer and negotiation experience for their clients.
 This collaboration aligns with La Rosa’s and Final Offer’s mission to revolutionize the real estate transaction process and bring much-needed transparency to the industry through best-in-class technology.

 Joe LaRosa, CEO of La Rosa, commented on the Company’s partnership with Final Offer, "We recognize the need for a fundamental shift in our industry towards greater transparency, accountability, and fairness.
 That's why we are proud to partner with Final Offer, a consumer-facing offer management and negotiation platform driven by agents.
 We believe that our collaboration with Final Offer aligns perfectly with our vision to enhance the real estate experience, bringing greater transparency to buyers and sellers, and aiding agent cooperation."